 dflash — What is it?

-DFlash is a block diffusion model designed for speculative decoding, enhancing the efficiency and quality of parallel drafting for large language models.
+DFlash is a block diffusion model designed for speculative decoding, enhancing the efficiency and quality of parallel drafting in large language models.

 Source: per README View on GitHub →